-Upon receipt of their desk review findings via email, LEAs are provided with a pre-defined amount of time to respond to the desk review process.
 If PCG receives feedback from the LEA on the identified issues, PCG will review supporting documentation or explanations to determine whether any adjustments or actions are required.
-If adjustments are required, PCG opens up the LEAs report in the PCG Claiming System, and works with them to adjust appropriate costs and recertify.
-If a response is not received in a timely manner, PCG proceeds with continuous customer service outreach including phone calls and emails.
-In the event that a district is completely unresponsive, PCG will provide a draft letter to DHHR/BMS This letter is typically signed by the appropriate program liaison and sent to all LEAs warning of recoupment of all Medicaid funds if a response is not forthcoming.
+If adjustments are required, PCG reopens the LEA's report in the PCG Claiming System and works with them to adjust the appropriate costs and recertify.
+If a response is not received in a timely manner, PCG proceeds with continuous customer service outreach including phone calls and e-mails.
+In the event that a district is completely unresponsive, PCG will provide notification to DHHR/BMS for further guidance on approaching the non-responsiveness of the LEA and determining an appropriate course of action.